The Mergers & Acquisitions Review: Ukraine

 Although the economic crisis has slowed M&A activity, the Antimonopoly Committee of Ukraine (AMCU) has demonstrated its strong desire to adjust the merger control rules in line with the best practices of other European countries.
 As a result, a number of significant and long-awaited reforms to competition law have taken place during the past few years.
-Following the recommendations of the OECD and the United Nations Conference on Trade and Development, in January 2016 Parliament amended the rules on merger control.28 The changes increased the merger notification thresholds that had been in effect for over 15 years.
+Following the recommendations of the OECD and the United Nations Conference on Trade and Development, back in 2016 Parliament amended the rules on merger control.28 The changes increased the merger notification thresholds that had been in effect for over 15 years.
 In particular, since May 2016, transactions are subject to prior approval of the AMCU if for the preceding year:

-- the parties' combined worldwide turnover or assets exceed the equivalent of €30 million, and the domestic turnover or assets of each of the two parties exceeds the equivalent of €4 million;
+- the parties' combined worldwide turnover or assets exceed the equivalent of €30 million, and the domestic turnover or assets of each of the two parties exceeds the equivalent of €4 million; or

 - the target's domestic assets or turnover exceed the equivalent of €8 million, and the buyer's worldwide turnover exceeds the equivalent of €150 million; or